Azure/Service-Fabric-Troubleshooting-Guides/Security/How To ACL application certificate from ApplicationManifest.md

   ![](../media/task-manager-user-context.png)

 - To verify ACL permissions on a certificate, [RDP](https://docs.microsoft.com/azure/service-fabric/service-fabric-cluster-remote-connect-to-azure-cluster-node) to any node running application and view certificate in Microsoft Management Console (mmc.exe).
-Open certlm.msc (mmc local machine certificates shortcut), right click on certificate being used, and select 'Manage Private Keys...'.
-The 'User name' for the process in 'Task Manager' needs to have 'Full control' ACL permissions on certificate Private Key being used.
+Open certlm.msc (mmc local machine certificates shortcut), right click on certificate being used, and select 'Manage private keys...'.
+The 'User name' for the process in 'Task Manager' needs to have 'Full control' ACL permissions on certificate private key being used.

   ![](../media/certlm-manage-private-keys.png)